modo-lv/factorio-mod-stack-combinator/README.md

     * **Rounding to full stack**: up (away from zero), down (towards zero) or both (whichever is closer).
 * **Signal inversion**.
 Each combinator can also be configured to *invert* input signals (green, red or both), which treats positive input signal amounts as negative and vice-versa.
 * **Signal merge precedence**: You can choose per combinator whether to merge input signals (before applying stack calculations), or apply stacking to each wire separately (so that only the resulting output signals are merged).
+* **Wagon stack mode**: Each combinator can be toggled to use train wagon capacity instead of stack size, allowing for more convenient train station signal management in mods with multiple wagon tiers and/or stops of different sizes.
 * **Input and output signal display**.
 Opening the stack combinator shows all input and output signals, even if the combinator's output isn't connected to anything.
 The display includes "raw" input and output signals — what stack combinator is receiving and sending (displayed in silver), and additional "network" output signals — what the final signals are on the output wire, taking into account any other signal sources connected to those wires.
 * **Non-item signals**: Fluid and virtual signals do not have stacks, so they are passed through as-is.
 This can be configured in map settings to apply inversion (if any) instead, or to drop non-item signals completely.